What should I bring?

 Arrival at the Pack Station

-Please do not arrive late to the pack station on the day of you pack-in.
+Please do not arrive late or excessively early to the pack station on the day of you pack-in.
 We work on tight deadlines and late arrivals by guests can cause major issues.
 If you will be arriving late, notify us as soon as possible.
 If you arrive late, you will be moved to the latest scheduled pack-out time so we do not lose time packing up other guests and their gear.

 Food and Menus